savashn/ecewo/README.md

 ### Plugins

-In Ecewo, almost everything is a [plugin](https://github.com/savashn/ecewo-plugins).
-You can install them using Shell/PowerShell scripts in your project.
+In Ecewo, almost everything is a **plugin**.
+You can install them using Ecewo CLI.
 Here is a list of them:

 - `cjson` for [JSON parsing and generation](https://ecewo.vercel.app/docs/using-json)
 - `cbor` for [handling CBOR binaries](https://ecewo.vercel.app/docs/using-cbor)